DasSauerkraut/Terraheim/README.md

 ## Utility Items
 Currently two utility items have been added, the Aescfell Belt and the Stánbrysan Belt.
 These items increase your damage dealt to trees and ores, respectively.
 ## Balance
 **Terraheim** is highly customizable as the effectiveness, material costs, and almost every armor stat can be tweaked in the `balance.json` file.
-Weapons can be adjusted in the `weaponBalance.json` file
+Weapons can be adjusted in the `weaponBalance.json` file.
+You can even change out what armor sets have what set effect!
+If you want the bronze armor set to have ranged damage or Wyrdarrow, you can!
+Just note that set effects are seperate from standard armor effects, so you can't assign Thorns to a helmet, it has to be the set bonus.
 **Bow Balance** - To prevent bowmen from being the be all end all class, the bow weapon type has been slightly nerfed by halving movement speed while the bow is drawn.
 This can be mitigated by wearing silver armor, or if you don't like it at all, you can remove it by setting `"baseBowDrawMoveSpeeed"` to 1 in the `balance.json` file.
 ## Compatibility
 There seems to be an incompatibility with ValheimLibOpenDatabasePatch.dll.
 Unfortunately I can't do anything about this issue, sorry.